-Sending in your weather photosYour view of the weather
+Sending in your weather photosYour weather, your pictures

 If you submit an image, you do so in accordance with the BBC's Terms and Conditions.